historical-time/archaeometry-si/docs/submission-guidelines.md

 The full special issue is scheduled for publication on Monday **June 17, 2024** (see [timetable](https://github.com/historical-time/archaeometry-si#timeline)).
 However, papers will be published in Early View as they are accepted and will then be citable as published papers.

 [^1]: To join the 'Representing Historical Time' organization you will need a [GitHub account](https://github.com/).
 You should then send us your GitHub username, and we will be invited to join the organization.
-[^2]: Findable, Accessibles, Interoperable, Reusable.
+[^2]: Findable, Accessible, Interoperable, Reusable.